How to pack a pumping bag for going back to work - Desktop computer on red background

 1. Your pump

 You won’t want to forget this one.
 You may decide to purchase a second pump to keep at the office, or you might prefer to bring your usual pump along each shift.
-Some women may opt for a hands-free wearable pump that they can use at their desk while they work.
+Some people may opt for a hands-free wearable pump that they can use at their desk while they work.
+However you do it, make sure you assemble the pump before you head to work - you don't want to miss a piece you really need!

 2. Pump parts